wwlib/cursor-hello-llm-agent/src/memory/graph_memory/graph_memory_notes/ENTITY_AND_RELATIONSHIP_EXTRACTION_APPROACH.md

 ## Overview

-Rely on the LLM to identify entities/nodes and relationsips and match them to existing nodes and relationships
+Rely on the LLM to identify entities/nodes and relationships and match them to existing nodes and relationships

 Note: This is the most important function of the graph manager and only an LLM can do it well.

 ## Proposal

 Create an alternative entity extractor class: alt_entity_extractor.py

+### Entity Extraction

 Implement this approach:
 - Whenever the MemoryManager generates a new conversation entry - with a digest